Nigeria Sexual Offenders and Service Provider Database: Achievements

 Since its inception, the agency has recorded significant progress in the documentation of the sexual offenders in the National Sexual Offender and Service Provider Database.

-In March 2022, the Executive Director, Womens Rights Advocates Research and Documentation Centre, Dr. Abiola Akiyode-Afolabi confirmed that about 602 cases of sexual offenses have been reported and verified with some of the offenders convicted already and new service providers have been documented.
+In March 2022, the executive director, Women's Rights Advocates Research and Documentation Centre, Dr. Abiola Akiyode-Afolabi confirmed that about 602 cases of sexual offenses have been reported and verified with some of the offenders convicted already and new service providers have been documented.

 In another development, Wale Fapohunda, the Ekiti State Attornery General and Commissioner of Justice confirmed that since the National Offender and Service Provider Database was activated, over 573 cases of sexual offenses have been documented by the databases.

-In December 2021, the Director of NAPTIP, Dr Fatima Waziri-Azi confirmed in a report that over 573 cases have been updated on the database inclsuive of convictions, pending cases and cases under investigation.
+In December 2021, the Director of NAPTIP, Dr Fatima Waziri-Azi confirmed in a report that over 573 cases have been updated on the database inclusive of convictions, pending cases and cases under investigation.
 In line with the database, the Chairman Lagos State House of Assembly on Women Affairs, Poverty Alleviation and Job Creation, Mojisolaoluwa Alli-Macaulay confirmed that Lagos state government is coming up with bills and acts that will ensure any sexual violence against women is well documented to ensure that culprits are named and shamed.